 The ability of the Board to meet in person with a quorum physically present at its meeting location may be affected by the Governor or the Director of the III.
 Dept. of Public Health issuing a disaster declaration related to a public health emergency.
-The Board President or, if the office is vacant or the President is absent or unable to perform the office's duties, the Vice President determines that an inperson meeting or a meeting conducted under the Quorum and Participation by Audio or Video Means subhead above, is not practical or prudent because of the disaster declaration.
+The Board President or, if the office is vacant or the President is absent or unable to perform the office's duties, the Vice President determines that an inperson meeting or a meeting conducted under the Quorum subhead above, is not practical or prudent because of the disaster declaration.
 If neither the President nor Vice President are present or able to perform this determination, the Superintendent shall serve as the duly authorized designee for purposes of making this determination.